Gabaldaar/gestion_airesdemiramar/README.md

 I will now implement a definitive architectural change to solve the keyboard issue once and for all.

 My final attempt at fixing this issue.

+My penultimate attempt at fixing this issue.

+My final, FINAL attempt.

+The final, final, DEFINITIVE attempt to fix the keyboard issue.

+Definitive architectural change from Dialog to Drawer to fix mobile keyboard issues.

+Correcting the Drawer forms to ensure the submit buttons are inside the form tags and actually work.